taylorrhowell/excursion/README.md

 * CSS3

 ## Setup
+To view, go to this project's [GitHub Page](https://taylorrhowell.github.io/excursion).

-To view, start by cloning this repository to your local machine.
-Then, open `index.html` in your favorite web browser.
+You can also clone this repository to your local machine and open `index.html` in your favorite web browser.

 ## Code Examples
 ```html